This one missing feature could set you back decades.

 Top 5 Problems With Using Audio Files On Hold

-- Changing the files is a hassle.
+Changing the files is a hassle.
 Who is going to change the audio file when it becomes out of date?
-Recently, thousands of customers needed to change their messages to address the Covid-10 (Coronavirus) crisis.
-Many needed a technicial support person, and sometimes that comes with a cost.
+When thousands of customers needed to change their messages to address the Covid crisis, many needed a technical support person to get involved, which can come with a cost.

-- Stale content is inevitible.
+- Stale content is inevitable.
 Most of the time, the phone on hold music and messages are loaded to the phone system with no plan or automation to change them.

 - Files may play from the beginning every time.
 If you have a 4-minute, 8-paragraph message on hold audio file playing from the beginning each time a call is placed on hold, most of your message is never heard.

 - Generic content is ineffective.
 Studies show that the more relevant your marketing messages are, the more effective they are.
-Generic message on hold topics are dull and remind us that we are “on-hold”.
-Because you are loading audio files up to the cloud, you are concerned that they will not get changed on a timely basis, so you use more generic messaging, a marketing missfire.
+Generic message on-hold topics are dull and remind us that we are “on hold”.
+Because you are loading audio files up to the cloud, you are concerned that they will not get changed on a timely basis, so you use more generic messaging, a marketing misfire.

 These hosted business phone systems only take audio files (for now):